About Course

 Learners will focus on rigorous process control, risk assessment, and yield management.
 This will prepare learners to address real-world challenges in semiconductor production with a focus on improving quality, efficiency, and yield.

-This micro-credential is part of the CSM Pathway in Electrical and Electronics Engineering.
+This micro-credential is part of the CSM Pathways in Electrical and Electronic Engineering and Infrastructure and Systems Engineering.

 Who Should Attend